 - Use Mouse Events for Right and Middle clicks.

-Some tablet devices don’t tell us whether the side buttons on a stylus.
+Some tablet devices don’t tell us whether it has side buttons on a stylus.
 If you have such a device, you can try activate this workaround.
 Krita will try to read right and middle-button clicks as if they were coming from a mouse instead of a tablet.
 It may or may not work on your device (depends on the tablet driver implementation).
 After changing this option Krita should be restarted.

 버전 4.2에 추가.